m90/processing-boilerplate/README.md

 ```
 $ grunt --port=1337
 ```
-You can turn of livereloading by using the `no-livereload` flag like:
+You can turn off livereloading by using the `no-livereload` flag like:
 ```
 $ grunt --no-livereload
 ```